Bitcoin Uses Less Energy Than Banking | Bitcoin Myths #1 | AllRoadsBitcoin

 Bitcoin Uses Less Energy Than Banking.
 The Headlines Skip That Part.

 Bitcoin’s energy use is purposeful.
 It secures a decentralized monetary network that no bank, government, or company controls.
-When you compare it honestly against the systems Bitcoin competes with, the cost is smaller, cleaner, and more defensible than critics want to admit.
+When you compare it against the systems Bitcoin competes with, the cost is smaller.
+It is also cleaner and more defensible than critics want to admit.

-The criticism sounds straightforward: Bitcoin uses too much energy.
+The criticism sounds simple.
+Bitcoin uses too much energy.
 But compared to what?
 That is the part most headlines skip.

 Bitcoin secures a global monetary network on less energy than banking or gold mining.
-According to the Cambridge Digital Mining Industry Report (2025), Bitcoin mining increasingly gravitates toward low-cost energy sources: stranded renewables, curtailed hydro, nuclear, and wasted gas that would otherwise be burned off.
-The share running on sustainable sources has grown every year and now sits above half.
+According to the Cambridge Digital Mining Industry Report (2025), Bitcoin mining increasingly gravitates toward low-cost energy sources: stranded renewablesClean power generated far from any city, with no transmission line to carry it to the people who need it., curtailed hydroHydroelectric power a dam could produce but cannot sell, because the grid has no room for it at that moment., nuclear, and wasted gas that would otherwise be burned off.
+The share running on sustainable sources has grown every year and now exceeds half.
 Methodologies for measuring this vary, but the direction is consistent.
 Cheap electricity and clean electricity increasingly overlap, and miners follow both.
+Source: Cambridge Digital Mining Industry Report 2025

 How Bitcoin Mining Uses Flared Natural Gas